-In the special issue of Multimedia Tools and Applications one may find six contributions.
-In this case, the papers rather target the use of explicit semantics, ontologies and semantic models to advance multimedia-related techniques in a variety of problems including video analysis, image classification, image/object/music retrieval and user relevance feedback.
+In this issue of Multimedia Tools and Applications one may find six contributions.
+They mainly target the use of explicit semantics, ontologies and semantic models to advance multimedia-related techniques in a variety of problems including video analysis, image classification, image/object/music retrieval and user relevance feedback.